DoTheEvo/XCPng-basics/README.md

   Weird issue.
 Seems the cause is that the ISO SR was created in `/media` on the boot drive which was a small OEM nvme ssd that came with that miniPC.
-  The thing is that I had 3 lenovo miniPCs at that time and every single one of them had this issue.<br>
+  The thing is that I had 3 lenovo miniPCs at that time and every single one of them had this issue.
+Debian 12 ISO and template also had that issue.<br>
   Any change to the setup **solved the problem**.
   Replacing the ssd with a different larger brand-name nvme ssd;
-  creating ISO SR on a different drive; switch to a sata boot ssd;
+  creating ISO SR on a different drive; switch to a sata ssd;
-  using nfs share for ISOs; using bios template instead of uefi;...<br>
+  using nfs share for ISOs; switching to bios;...<br>
-  Probably some weird quirk with ext3 and a small nvme ssd or something.
+  Probably some weird quirk with uefi and ext3 and a small nvme ssd or something.
 * igpu **passthrough** of ryzen 4350GE is not working at all, ThinkCentre M75q Gen 2.
-* igpu **passthrough** of i5-8400T had poor performance, ThinkCentre M720Q.<br>
+* igpu **passthrough** of i5-8400T had poor performance, ThinkCentre M720q.<br>
   I am starting to wonder if my initial test with i3-9100 of the passthrough really worked as well as I remember it working.<br>
   Will keep testing when I get some more machines with intel igpu.